 3.7.1 Objectives of Post-Tenure Review

 Entirely separate from reviews for reappointment, tenure, and promotion, PTR is a formative process that focuses on identifying specific areas of strength among senior faculty and, when appropriate, areas requiring more concentrated development efforts.
 PTR recognizes and respects disciplinary differences in pedagogy and in the focus of faculty professional activities.
-This process recognizes that each faculty member is reviewed annually by the department chair and that this review is a comprehensive evaluation in the three major areas of teaching, scholarship, and service.
-The PTR creates a summary of several years of professional activity that may address trends not immediately obvious in an annual comprehensive review and annual faculty record.
+This process recognizes that each faculty member is reviewed annually by the department chair and that this review is a comprehensive evaluation in the three major areas of teaching, scholarship and scholarly or creative activity, and service.
+The PTR creates a summary of several years of professional activity that may address trends not immediately obvious in annual evaluations.
 As professionals, faculty will welcome opportunities for and are committed to professional growth.
 The faculty assume primary responsibility for the implementation of activities which foster professional growth in ways that support the missions of their programs and the University as well as their own professional career(s).
 Professional development plans (see Section 3.7.3 below) will identify resource support necessary to accomplish specified goals.
 The Provost and VCAA (hereafter referred to as Provost) is responsible for approval of these plans and allocation of any special resource support required to accomplish the objectives of the plan(s).

 3.7.2 Procedure for Evaluation

 For the purpose of these sections, the words "Department Chair" and "Chair" (except where Post Tenure Review Committee Chair is noted) refers to any faculty member who directly evaluates the PTR evaluee for merit, reappointment, tenure or promotion.